(c. 1844 - 1875)

 On the Campaign

-He was wounded by gunshot to the arm and chest in action and captured at Sharpsburg on 17 September 1862.
+He was wounded by gunshot to his left arm and right chest in action and captured at Sharpsburg on 17 September 1862.

 The rest of the War